+The Department follows the County, which uses the Health and Life Insurance Internal Service fund to liquidate the post-retirement benefit obligation.
 Local Government Code Section 157.102 assigns to Commissioners' Court the authority to establish and amend contribution requirements of the plan members and the participating employers.
-The Department opted to extend health care benefits to retirees that maintained coverage through the Department's health care plan as of January 1, 2000.
-Eligible retirees who were hired before August 30, 2011, and with eight or more years of cumulative service with the Department upon retirement will maintain premiums as current employees.
-Eligible retirees who were hired before August 30, 2011 but have less than eight years of cumulative service with the Department at retirement must pay the full premium, County portion as well as employee portion, to maintain coverage.
-Employees hired on or after August 30, 2011, must pay the full premiums at retirement to maintain coverage regardless of the years of service.
+The eligible retirees who retired prior to January 1, 2000 may pay a fixed premium amount to maintain coverage through the Department's healthcare plan.
+Eligible retirees who were hired before August 30, 2011 and with eight or more years of cumulative service with the Department upon retirement are entitled to the Department's subsidy and may pay the employee portion of the premium only to maintain coverage.
+Eligible retirees who were hired before August 30, 2011 but have less than eight years of cumulative service with the Department at retirement must pay the full premium to maintain coverage.
+Employees hired on or after August 30, 2011 must pay the full premiums to maintain coverage regardless of the years of service.
+Upon a retiree reaching 65 years of age, the Department's healthcare plan becomes secondary automatically.

 All healthcare benefits are provided through Brazos County's self-insured health plan.
 The benefit levels are the same as those afforded to active employees.
 The Plan rates charged to retirees are set annually by the Brazos County Commissioners' Court based on the combination of premiums and prior year costs of the self-funded portion of the plan.
 The Plan is funded on a pay-as-you-go basis.
-The total estimated contributions for the year ended September 30, 2013 were \$26,903.
+The total estimated contributions for the year ended September 30, 2014 were \$23,129.